frnklnchng/jetfuel_react/README.md

-# JetFuel Take Home Exercise
+# JetFuel Take Home React Exercise

 This was a fun project to work on.
 I attempted to create the UI from the Sketch.
 All core functionality works and runs fluidly.
 I also attempted all the bonus features to the best of my ability.